bloggrammer/MVVM-LTE/README.md

 # MVVM-LTE
-MVVM LTE is a lightweight .Net Standard library for MVVM.
+MVVM LTE is a lightweight .NET MVVM library for building loosely coupled, maintainable, and testable MVVM applications in C#.
 This library provides basic classes for developing your application in MVVM architecture.

-You can download the latest MVVM LTE package from [here](https://www.nuget.org/packages "MVVM LTE download").
+You can download the latest MVVM LTE package from [here](https://www.nuget.org/packages/MVVM.LTE/ "MVVM LTE download").

 MVVM LTE comes with one DLL with no dependencies.